How Do You Really Feel?

 God created us with a complex range of emotions which can be difficult to identify and explain.
 The Emotions Wheel is a tool designed to grow our emotional intelligence, thus strengthening our relationship with God as well as our compassion and empathy for others.

-God created us with a whole range of emotions, some that can be difficult to feel and even riskier to talk about.
+God created us with a whole range of emotions, some of which can be difficult to feel and even riskier to talk about.
 Learning to identify our emotions helps us grow in our understanding of God and of others.
-The Emotions Wheel for Teens is a great place to begin!
+The Emotions Wheel is a great place to begin!

 Emotions Wheel for Tweens